Paliak/PaliaksNotes/docs/Keeper/index.md

  ... doesn't end up cracking ...
 ```

-Googling "keepass dump" returns a link to an interesting POC https://github.com/vdohney/keepass-password-dumper .
-We don't know the version of keepass used but let's try running the exploit anyway.
+Googling “keepass dump” returns a link to an interesting POC https://github.com/vdohney/keepass-password-dumper.
+We don’t know the version of keepass used but let’s try running the exploit anyway.

 ```bash
 $ dotnet run loot/lnorgaardHome/KeePassDumpFull.dmp